francoriottini/tareasdeherramientascomputacionales/Clase 3/readme.md

-Class 3 - Python data mining
+Class 3 - Python data scrapping and GIS: Graph, map and GIF